 Some of our recent work has included:

 - In October 2018, the Academy published a statement on the implications of leaving the EU without a deal.
+The President stressed these risks in an interview with BBC Radio 4's PM on Monday 1 October.

 - Influencing the development of EU legislation, including the Data Protection Regulation, Clinical Trials Regulation and, Medical Devices Regulation.